A Survey on Code-Based Cryptography

 \begin{exercise} Show that

-\end{exercise} The minimum distance of a code is an important parameter, since it is connected to the error correction capacity of the code.
-We say that a code can \emph{correct} up to $t$ errors, if for all $\bx \in \F_q^n$ with $d_H(\bx, \mC) \leq t$, there exists exactly one $\by \in \mC$, such that $d_H(\bx, \by) \leq t$.
+\end{exercise} The minimum distance of a code is an important parameter, since it is connected to the error correction capability of the code. \\ We say that a code can \emph{correct} up to $t$ errors, if for all $\bx \in \F_q^n$ with $d_H(\bx, \mC) \leq t$, there exists exactly one $\by \in \mC$, such that $d_H(\bx, \by) \leq t$.
 A \emph{decoding algorithm} $\mathcal{D}$ is an algorithm that is given such a word $\bx \in \F_q^n$ and returns the closest codeword, $\by \in \mC$, such that $d_H(\bx, \by) \leq t$.
-The most interesting codes for applications are codes with an efficient decoding algorithm, which clearly not every code possesses. \begin{exercise} Let $\mC$ be a linear code over $\F_q$ of length $n$ and of minimum distance $d_H$.
+The most interesting codes for applications are codes with an efficient decoding algorithm, which clearly not every code possesses.

+\begin{exercise} Let $\mC$ be a linear code over $\F_q$ of length $n$ and of minimum distance $d_H$.
 Show that the code can correct up to $t:=\left\lfloor \frac{d_H-1}{2} \right\rfloor$ errors. \end{exercise} One of the most important bounds in coding theory is the Singleton bound, which provides an upper bound on the minimum distance of a code. \begin{theorem}[Singleton Bound \cite{sing}] Let $k \leq n$ be positive integers and let $\mC$ be an $[n,k]$ linear code over $\F_q$.
 Then,

 \end{theorem} \begin{exercise} Prove the Singleton Bound by showing that deleting $d_H-1$ of the positions is an injective map. \end{exercise} A code that achieves the Singleton bound is called a \emph{maximum distance separable} (MDS) code.
 MDS codes are of immense interest, since they can correct the maximal amount of errors for fixed code parameters.